This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 How to Make Homemade Baked Beans

-There are three simple steps to making Grandma’s baked beans recipe:
+There are 3 simple steps to making Grandma’s baked beans recipe:

-Step 3: Bake the beans.
-Pour the beans into a 9 x 13-inch baking dish and cover with aluminum foil.
+Step 3: Bake the beans – Pour the beans into a 9 x 13-inch baking dish and cover with aluminum foil.
 Place in the oven and bake for 30 minutes, then remove the foil, stir, and bake for an additional 30 minutes.
-Let sit for 15 minutes before serving.
+Let it sit for 15 minutes before serving.

-To store: If there are any leftovers, they should be stored in the fridge in an airtight container, where they should be good for 5 to 7 days.
+Storage – If there are any leftovers, they should be stored in the fridge in an airtight container, where they should be good for 5-7 days.

 Frequently Asked Questions